algolia/instantsearch/packages/vue-instantsearch/README.md

 To learn more about the usage, follow our [getting started guide][getting-started-guide].

+## Troubleshooting

+Encountering an issue?
+Before reaching out to support, we recommend heading to our [FAQ](https://www.algolia.com/doc/guides/building-search-ui/troubleshooting/faq/vue/) where you will find answers for the most common issues and gotchas with the library.

 ## Contributing, dev, release

 We welcome all contributors, from casual to regular.
 You are only